cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 After the conversion and modification with the help of Alice, Olav's DMS spreadsheet is done.

-You can download Olav's spreadsheet [here with the MDS model](../../artifacts/rules/dms-analytics-olav.xlsx).
+You can download Olav's spreadsheet [here with the DMS model](../../artifacts/rules/dms-analytics-olav.xlsx).

 ## Deploying the Solution Model